More than two million people use our Footprint Calculator every year.Our new mobile-friendly calculator will be launched on Earth Overshoot Day.

 How many planets does it take to support your lifestyle?
-Take this quiz to find out your Ecological Footprint, discover your biggest areas of resource consumption, and learn what you can do to tread more lightly on the Earth.
+Take the free quiz below to find out your Ecological Footprint, discover your biggest areas of resource consumption, and learn what you can do to tread more lightly on the Earth.

 Select your location on the map below to start taking the Footprint Calculator Quiz.
 We recommend using a desktop computer or laptop because the calculator requires Flash animation that is unavailable on some tablets such as iPads and smart phones.